wdporter/i-am-that-vuepress/4-real-world-is-beyond-the-mind/readme.md

 **M:**&ensp;Look at the net and its many contradictions.
 You do and undo at every step.
-You want peace, love and happiness and work hard to create pain, hatred and war.
+You want peace, love and happiness and work hard to creäte pain, hatred and war.
 You want longevity and over-eat; you want friendship and exploit.
 See your net as made of such contradictions and remove them — your very seeïng them will make them go.

-**Q:**&ensp;Since my seeïng the contradiction makes it go, is there no causal link between my seeing and its going?
+**Q:**&ensp;Since my seeïng the contradiction makes it go, is there no causal link between my seeing and its goïng?

-**M:**&ensp;Causality, even as a concept, does not apply to chaos.
+**M:**&ensp;Causality, even as a concept, does not apply to chäos.

 **Q:**&ensp;To what extent is desire a causal factor?

 **M:**&ensp;One of the many.
 For everything there are innumerable causal factors.
-But the source of all that is, is the Infinite Possibility, the Supreme Reality, which is in you and which throws its power and light and love on every experience.
+But the source of all that is, is the Infinite Possibility, the Supreme Reality, which is in you and which throws its power and light and love on every experiënce.
 But this source is not a cause and no cause is a source.
 Because of that, I say everything is uncaused.
 You may try to trace how a thing happens, but you cannot find out why a thing *is* as it is.